 The dental assistant certificate and A.A.S. degree programs prepare students to become skilled members of the dental health care team.
 The duties of the dental assistant are among the most comprehensive and varied in the dental office.
 Upon completion of the course work, students graduate with either an A.A.S. or certificate in dental assisting and are eligible to take the National Entry Level Dental Assistant (NELDA) Dental Assisting National Board (DANB) examination.
 Prerequisites are graduation from high school or equivalent (GED) and completion of a dental assisting application form.

 The medical assistant certificate and A.A.S. degree programs prepare students for employment in ambulatory care settings.
 Students receive education in the theory and skills for office work and clinical care.
 Prerequisites for the program include a high school diploma or GED and completion of the medical assistant application.
-The UAF Community and Technical College medical assistant certificate is accredited by the Commission on Accreditation of Allied Health Education Programs upon recommendation of the Medical Assisting Education Review Board (MAERB), CAAHEP, 353 East Wacker Drive, Chicago, IL 60601, 312-553-9355.
+The UAF Community and Technical College medical assistant certificate is accredited by the Commission on Accreditation of Allied Health Education Programs upon recommendation of the Medical Assisting Education Review Board (MAERB), CAAHEP, 9355 113th N., #7709, Seminole, FL.
+33775.
 The medical assistant certificate incorporates both the medical office reception occupational endorsement and the medical/dental reception certificate.

-The Allied Health certificate in pre-nursing qualifications is designed to guide students preparing to apply to the University of Alaska Anchorage Bachelors of Science in nursing.
-The certificate includes a clinical course in addition to a number of the prerequisite and co-requisite courses for the B.S. in nursing.
-Admission to this certificate program requires a high school diploma or GED and test scores sufficient for placement into ENGL F111X and DEVM F105.
+The allied health certificate in pre-nursing qualifications is designed to guide students preparing to apply to the University of Alaska Anchorage Bachelory of Science in nursing.
+The certificate includes a clinical course in addition to a number of the prerequisite and corequisite courses for the B.S. in nursing.
+Admission to this certificate program requires a high school diploma or GED and test scores sufficient for placement into WRTG F111X and MATH F105.

-Admission to the UAA nursing program is competitive.
-While this certificate prepares the student to be highly qualified, it does not guarantee admission to the UAA nursing program.
-Before applying to the UAA B.S. program in nursing, students must complete a pre-admission nursing exam and are strongly encouraged to work in a clinical practice.
-Students should work closely with an advisor while completing this certificate and preparing an application for admission to the nursing program.
+Admission to the UAA School of Nursing (SON) program is competitive.
+While this certificate prepares the student to be highly qualified, it does not guarantee admission to the UAA SON.
+Before applying to UAA and the UAA SON, students must complete a pre-admission nursing exam and are strongly encouraged to work in a clinical practice.
+Students should work closely with an advisor while completing this certificate to help prepare for admission to the UAA SON.

-Information on any of the Allied Health programs is available from the Allied Health Division at Community and Technical College, PO Box 758040, Fairbanks, AK 99775; by calling 907-455-2822; by email at email@example.com; or at www.ctc.uaf.edu/health/.
+Information on any of the allied health programs is available from the Allied Health department at Community and Technical College, P.O.
+Box 758040, Fairbanks, AK 99775; by calling 907-455-2800; or by email at email@example.com.